Financial support for employers of Australian Apprentices

 - Commencing or recommencing a qualification and occupation listed on the Australian Apprenticeships Priority List; including those identified as leading to a clean energy apprenticeship pathway; and

-- Must be in-training with their employer on the claim period due date; and
+- Must be in-training with their employer on the claim period end date; and

 Where the employer is:

-- Registered for Single Touch Payroll with the ATO or has ATO Exemption; and
+- Registered for Single Touch Payroll with the ATO or has ATO Exemption.

-Your business will need to register and use Single Touch Payroll for wage reporting to the Australian Tax Office, unless they have been granted an exemption.
-You will be required to provide accurate wage evidence and evidence your Australian Apprentice has commenced training.
+Your business will need to register for ADMS and use Single Touch Payroll for wage reporting to the Australian Tax Office, unless you have been granted an exemption.
+You will need to confirm that the Australian Apprentice was employed on the claim period end date through wage evidence.
+Click here to learn more about how to claim incentives via ADMS.

 Our friendly Mas team are here to help you every step of the way.
 Simply get in contact with us and we will provide advice and guide you through the whole process.